Image: Ewa Studio/Shutterstock.com

 The tomato is a warm-season crop belonging to the nightshade family.
 Color patterns include red, white, purple, yellow, orange, brown, mottled, or striped.

 Originating in South America, tomatoes were taken to parts of Europe by Spanish conquistadors in the sixteenth century.
-Others believe the fruit might have been introduced to Europe by Christopher Columbus himself, as early as the fifteenth century.
-Regardless of who introduced it, the tomato soon made its way into France, Italy, and North Africa.
+Others believe the fruit might have been introduced to Europe as early as the fifteenth century, making its way into France, Italy, and North Africa.

-Tomatoes for processing are typically harvested by machine, while those for fresh consumption are picked by hand, both conventionally and in greenhouses.
-For more information about greenhouse-grown tomatoes, see our separate profile.
+Tomatoes for processing are typically harvested by machine, while those for fresh consumption are picked by hand, in fields and greenhouses.
+For more information about greenhouse tomatoes, see our separate Greenhouse section.

-Although China grows the most tomatoes, the United States is second, with Florida and California leading domestic production, with Ohio, Virginia, Georgia, and Tennessee contributing to supply.
+Although China grows the most tomatoes, the United States is second, with Florida and California leading domestic production.
 Mexico comprises nearly three-quarters of the U.S. import market.

 Types & Varieties